 - You were under 18 years old when the injury occurred.
 The clock would start once you turn 18.

 You might be entitled to exemplary damages when you file a lawsuit.
-Instead of compensating you for your losses, an award of these damages punishes the defendant for their misconduct.
-A jury will only provide this type of financial award if you can show clear and convincing evidence that the at-fault party acted with gross negligence, malice, or fraud.
+Instead of compensating you for your losses, awarding these damages punishes the defendant for their misconduct.
+A jury will only provide this financial award if you can show clear and convincing evidence that the at-fault party acted with gross negligence, malice, or fraud.

 If you share any amount of blame for your spinal cord injury, you could end up with much less compensation than you deserve.
-Proportionate responsibility diminishes an accident victim’s losses by the percentage of fault they are assigned by the jury.
+Proportionate responsibility diminishes an accident victim’s losses by the percentage of fault the jury assigns them.

 For example, let’s say you suffered $100,000 in losses, but a jury finds that your actions were 20% to blame for the accident.
 You would be entitled to no more than $80,000 in compensation.
 Additionally, if you were more than 50% at fault, you would be prohibited from pursuing a financial award.